olumidedaramola21/InvoiSmart/README.md

 2. **Client Management:**
    - Add a client management system where users can store and manage information about their clients.

-3. **Itemized Billing:**
-   - Enable users to add detailed line items to the invoice, including descriptions, quantities, rates, and totals.

 4. **Tax Calculation:**
    - Integrate a tax calculation feature, allowing users to specify tax rates and apply them to invoice totals.